 |Same as the Sennheiser E835.|

-|Many professionals sound engineers like this microphone a lot.
-Many call it the “standard vocal mic” and it is apparently very popular with worship bands.|
+|Many professional sound engineers like this microphone a lot.
+Many call it the “standard vocal mic” and it is very popular with worship bands.|

 |This microphone is a very popular microphone.
 In fact, it’s one of the most popular dynamic microphones.
-This is mainly down to its mix of affordability and quality.|
+This is mainly because of its quality and fair price.|

 Furthermore, you get this quality without so much effort in EQing.